bbawj/NTU-Downdetector/README.md

 ## Getting Started

 Create a `.env.local` file to store your MySQL database configs securely which will be ignored by git.
 Follow the template shown in [.env.example](.env.example)

+Make sure to create a local MySQL database in your local machine before running the development server.

 Run the development server: